ukcs485gSpring2022/final-app/README.md

 <!--
 This is from the checkist from the final [Code](https://uk.instructure.com/courses/2030626/assignments/11151475).
 You should mark completed items with an x and leave non-completed items empty
 -->
-- [ ] Signup/Login screen tailored to app
+- [x] Signup/Login screen tailored to app
-- [ ] Signup/Login with email address
+- [x] Signup/Login with email address
-- [ ] Custom app logo
+- [x] Custom app logo
-- [ ] Custom styling
+- [x] Custom styling
-- [ ] Add at least **5 new OCKTask/OCKHealthKitTasks** to your app
+- [x] Add at least **5 new OCKTask/OCKHealthKitTasks** to your app
-  - [ ] Have a minimum of 7 OCKTask/OCKHealthKitTasks in your app
+  - [x] Have a minimum of 7 OCKTask/OCKHealthKitTasks in your app
-  - [ ] 3/7 of OCKTasks should have different OCKSchedules than what's in the original app
+  - [x] 3/7 of OCKTasks should have different OCKSchedules than what's in the original app
-- [ ] Use at least 5/7 card below in your app
+- [x] Use at least 5/7 card below in your app
-  - [ ] InstructionsTaskView - typically used with a OCKTask
+  - [x] InstructionsTaskView - typically used with a OCKTask
   - [ ] SimpleTaskView - typically used with a OCKTask
-  - [ ] Checklist - typically used with a OCKTask
+  - [x] Checklist - typically used with a OCKTask
-  - [ ] Button Log - typically used with a OCKTask
+  - [x] Button Log - typically used with a OCKTask
-  - [ ] GridTaskView - typically used with a OCKTask
+  - [x] GridTaskView - typically used with a OCKTask
   - [ ] NumericProgressTaskView (SwiftUI) - typically used with a OCKHealthKitTask
-  - [ ] LabeledValueTaskView (SwiftUI) - typically used with a OCKHealthKitTask
+  - [x] LabeledValueTaskView (SwiftUI) - typically used with a OCKHealthKitTask
-- [ ] Add the LinkView (SwiftUI) card to your app
+- [x] Add the LinkView (SwiftUI) card to your app
-- [ ] Replace the current TipView with a class with CustomFeaturedContentView that subclasses OCKFeaturedContentView.
+- [x] Replace the current TipView with a class with CustomFeaturedContentView that subclasses OCKFeaturedContentView.
 This card should have an initializer which takes any link
-- [ ] Tailor the ResearchKit Onboarding to reflect your application
+- [x] Tailor the ResearchKit Onboarding to reflect your application
-- [ ] Add tailored check-in ResearchKit survey to your app
+- [x] Add tailored check-in ResearchKit survey to your app
-- [ ] Add a new tab called "Insights" to MainTabView
+- [x] Add a new tab called "Insights" to MainTabView
-- [ ] Replace current ContactView with Searchable contact view
+- [x] Replace current ContactView with Searchable contact view
-- [ ] Change the ProfileView to use a Form view
+- [x] Change the ProfileView to use a Form view
-- [ ] Add at least two OCKCarePlan's and tie them to their respective OCKTask's and OCContact's
+- [x] Add at least two OCKCarePlan's and tie them to their respective OCKTask's and OCContact's

 ## Wishlist features
 <!--
 Describe at least 3 features you want to add in the future before releasing your app in the app-store -->
-1. feature one
-2. feature two
-3. feature three
+1. Expanding the HealthKit functionality to allow additional biometrics to be tracked.
+2. Allow for longer time windows for Insights - to better provide users' information on changes over time.
+3. The ability to log Minor/Major health events to codify dates that might signify impacts onto biometrics

 ## Challenges faced while developing
 <!--
 Describe any challenges you faced with learning Swift, your baseline app, or adding features.
 You can describe how you overcame them.
 -->
+Customizing ResearchKit and syncing with HealthKit was often a difficult task.
+Trying to identify the specifics of a single property often led to a an investigation of a series of extensions or inheritance to finally arrive at perhaps the correct information.

 ## Setup Your Parse Server